caoruicn1/My-Notes/FRM/Stigum Money Market.md

 - **Forward rate agreement (FRA)**
 	- A forward rate agreement is the over-the-counter(OTC) equivalent of a Eurodollar futures contract.
 	- two parties agree to trade a specific interest rate on a Eurodollar deposit of a specified currency, maturity, and amount, begin- ning on a specified date in the future, usually between **three and six months**
-	- What distinguishes a FRA from a forward trade is that, when the future date specified in the FRA agreement arrives, no Eurodeposit changes hands, just oay the buyer the difference.
+	- What distinguishes a FRA from a forward trade is that, when the future date specified in the FRA agreement arrives, no Eurodeposit changes hands, just pay the buyer the difference.

 #### COMMERCIAL PAPER

-- Commercial paper is an unsecured promissory note issued for a spe- cific amount and maturing on a specific day
+- Commercial paper is an unsecured promissory note issued for a specific amount and maturing on a specific day
 - **Maturity**
 	- Maximum maturity: 270 days
 	- Most: 90 days and under